-The optimisation process
+The optimization process

-Optimising data for your eCommerce site can be a lengthy process.
+Optimizing data for your eCommerce site can be a lengthy process.
 Therefore it is a key area to address in improving time to market.
 It involves gathering all product data (including digital assets like images) and presenting it in a way that is useful to customers viewing your eCommerce site.
-Product information must be accurate, detailed and relevant.
+Product information must be accurate, detailed, and relevant.
 There are several parts of the process to consider including:

-- Digital asset management, Processing and preparing digital assets can be complex but is essential to improving productivity for processes like copy-writing, marketing and SEO
+- Digital asset management, Processing, and preparing digital assets can be complex but is essential to improving productivity for processes like copy-writing, marketing, and SEO

 - Category decisions and checks, Products needs to be in the most relevant categories in order to offer a better eCommerce experience for customers

 It is crucial that you know how far along your product data is in the optimization process.
 PIM software will help you to gain a clear picture of completeness.
 You’ll know which areas you still need to work on, in order to move things forward.
 This proactive approach to PIM will prevent hold-ups and bottlenecks, ensuring no wasted time or work.

 Distribution of data to sales channels

 Once you’ve created and formatted product information, it then has to be published to your various sales channels.
 Again, this can create a number of problems and hold-ups, therefore increasing the time to market.
 You need to consider:

 - How product information is being published on your eCommerce site